Fortinetics Book a call →

 “How long does CMMC Level 2 actually take?” is one of the two most common questions on our first call.
 The answer we give — six to nine months for a team that is prepared and supported — is accurate but abstract.
 This article is the specific version.
 Month-by-month, what happens, where time gets spent, and where engagements slip when they slip.

-The timeline below reflects what we actually run in CMMC Level 2 engagements.
-Not a theoretical calendar — the real one.
+The timeline below is what we actually run in CMMC Level 2 engagements, not a theoretical calendar.

 Month 0 — Engagement design